jnbt/candy_check/README.md

 ## Introduction

-This gem tries to simplify the process of server-side in-app purchase validation for Apple's AppStore and Google's PlayStore.
+This gem tries to simplify the process of server-side in-app purchase and subscription validation for Apple's AppStore and Google's PlayStore.

 ### AppStore